RetroPie/RetroPie-Docs/docs/Runcommand.md

 ## runcommand-menu custom scripts

-Since version 4.2.8 runcommand menu creates an option named **User Menu** where is possible to choose a custom script to launch.
+Since version 4.2.8 runcommand menu creates an option named **User Menu** where it is possible to choose a custom script to launch.
 The custom scripts must be placed at `/opt/retropie/configs/all/runcommand-menu` and file name must end with `.sh`.

-Useful data are passed as arguments to the custom scripts in the same way they are passed for [runcommand-onstart/onend scripts](#runcommand-onstart-and-runcommand-onend-scripts).
+Useful data is passed as arguments to the custom scripts in the same way they are passed for [runcommand-onstart/onend scripts](#runcommand-onstart-and-runcommand-onend-scripts).

 What happens after the end of a custom script execution depends on the exit status: